EvotecIT/PSWriteHTML/readme.md

 Following external libaries and frameworks are in use.
 They make `PSWriteHTML` what it is now.
 This list is dynamic and doesn't cover everything yet.

+For colors you can visit this [online page](https://evotec.xyz/wp-content/uploads/2019/05/Example-Colors.html).

 ### PSWriteHTML - External JS Framework - DataTables

 Following JS Framework is intergrated as part of this module.
 It's responsible for building Tables